MrCryptoT/MWC-Launcher/README.md

 # MWC Launcher

 IMPORTANT:
 DONT SHARE YOUR BATCHFILES
 TAKE SECURITY SERIOUS!
+STAY SAFE

-STAY SAFEA Script to Wrap around the MWC Wallet and MWC Node to make transactions easier using the CLI Wallet
+A Script to Wrap around the MWC Wallet and MWC Node to make transactions easier using the CLI Wallet

  ##How to use
  1) Copy the Launcher.bat into the same Directory as your mwc-wallet.exe and mwc.exe and ngrok.exe